-As I experiment with how to organize this blog, I want to create a few static pages -- one for each core area that I intend to write about.
+As I experiment with how to organize this blog, I want to create a few static pages -- one for each core area that I write about.

 This page will be a landing page to connect you with all of my TTRPG-related posts.